Red Hat Training

 Procedure

-When you perform a RAID scrubbing operation, the background I/O required by the sync operations can crowd out other I/O to LVM devices, such as updates to volume group metadata.
+1. Optional: Limit the I/O bandwidth that the scrubbing process uses.
+When you perform a RAID scrubbing operation, the background I/O required by the sync actions can crowd out other I/O to LVM devices, such as updates to volume group metadata.
 This might cause the other LVM operations to slow down.
-You can control the rate of the scrubbing operation by implementing recovery throttling.

 Specify the Rate value as an amount per second for each device in the array.
 If you provide no suffix, the options assume kiB per second per device.